jinhojang6/keras-object-detection/detection_processing/README.md

 Mac or Linux: python3 yolo.py --video-path='./test.mp4'
 Windows: python3 yolo.py --video-path='.\test.mp4'

-You will find `output.avi` (takes 4-5 minutes to process 10 seconds video using CPU)
+You will find `output.avi` in the project folder (Could take 2-5 minutes to process 10 seconds video using CPU)
 ```